 To find out what positions are available and to access the application, visit eRezLife

-As a front desk assistant, you will be responsible for the administrative operations and management of the community center (front desk) under the direction of the community center coordinator.
-Benefits of this position includes gaining valuable leadership and supervision skills while working in a large team environment.
+As a Community Center Lead, you will be responsible for the administrative operations and management of the community center (front desk) under the direction of the community center coordinator.
+Benefits of this position include gaining valuable leadership and supervision skills while working in a large team environment.
 Duties of this position include:

 Student assistants provide administrative support to leadership in Residence Life.
 Duties include: